jasongrimes/grimesit-mm/_pages/about.md

 I’m Jason Grimes, owner and Principal Engineer.
 I build web applications.
 I have for a long time.

-As network engineer in 1990s Silicon Valley,
-I got my start installing computer labs and Internet in a dozen cash-strapped public schools.
+Starting as a network engineer in 1990s Silicon Valley, I installed computer labs and Internet in a dozen cash-strapped public schools.
 I was a sysadmin for Unix, Windows, and early Linux, learned programming in C, C++ and Java, then fell in love with the world wide web and specialized in web applications.